deepgram/deepgram-brain-python/README.md

     ...

-## See the code for more usage and check back often for updates!
+## See the code for more usage and check out https://github.com/deepgram/brain-search-example for a good starting point!